Maximus Decimus Meridius

 - Animal Motif: Tiger, obviously.

-- Dual Wielding: With both an Ax and a Sword.
+- Dual Wielding: Wields both an axe and a sword at the same time.

-- Punch-Clock Villain: So far as he's concerned, he's simply fighting another match.
+- Punch-Clock Villain: So far as he's concerned, he's simply fighting another match when facing Maximus.

 - Retired Badass: He'd been retired for 5 years before being summoned to battle Maximus.

 - Save the Villain: Despite Commodus' insistence, Maximus spares his life.

 Dubbed by: Cesar Arias (Latin American Spanish)

 The former Emperor of Rome.
 He was Commodus and Lucilla's father, and a parental figure to Maximus.
 He wanted to restore Rome to a simple Republic instead of a growing Empire which costed him his life.

 - Didn't Think This Through: Yes, tell your son, who's dreamed of succeeding you all his life, that he won't do it after all, without any witnesses or record of your decision.
 He did tell Maximus and Lucilla, but it would have been his son's word against theirs; and once Commodus succeeds his father, he has power of life and death over both of the former.